kaurrachneet6/Vision-Based-Gait-Analysis-Framework-for-Predicting-Multiple-Sclerosis/README.md

 * **2Dto3D_subject_wise_checks.ipynb**: To double check the extrinsic camera parameters (computed rotation and translation matrices) for both the front and side camera for each subject.
 This check is handy when say a couple of subjects had a slightly different orientation of the camera than it is calibrated for.
 In such cases then, we can adjust the parameters for these subjects to avoid incorrect 3D coordinates.
 * **Convert2Dto3D.ipynb**: To use the computed intrinsic and extrinsic camera matrices (via the CameraCalibration.ipynb) for both the front and side camera to convert all the extracted 2D pose coordinates to 3D real-world pose coordinates http://www.cs.cmu.edu/~16385/s17/Slides/11.1_Camera_matrix.pdf.
 * **Postprocessing3Ddata.ipynb**:
+* **IdentifyHSR.ipynb**: Identifying frames with HSRs in each video for each cohort and trial to establish break points and also evaluate the corresponding HSR labelling via the ground truth available.
+Further, downsampling with smoothing to define fixed shape of the input tensor for models.

 ### Machine Learning
+* **TaskGeneralizeWtoWT_MLtraditional.ipynb**:

 ### Discussion analysis